eficode-academy/docker-katas/labs/running-images.md

-# Running your first container
+# Running your first container from image

 Now that you have everything setup, it's time to get your hands dirty.
 In this section, you are going to run an [Alpine Linux](http://www.alpinelinux.org/) container (a lightweight linux distribution) on your system and get a taste of the `docker run` command.